ntoda03/cycleassembler/README.md

 Reads
-    --single_end [bool]             Whether reads are single end (true/false, default: false) This is not recommended since the benefit of this pipeline comes mostly from finding paired reads where only one end maps.
+    --single_end [bool]             Whether reads are single end (true/false, default: false) This is not recommended since the benefit of this pipeline comes mostly from finding paired reads where only one end maps to extend the contigs.

 Trimming options
     --clip_r1 [int]                 Remove int bases from the start of paired end read 1 (default: 0)